jezzsantos/saastack/docs/how-to-guides/100-build-adapter-third-party.md

 ## How to build the adapter

-Start by creating a new `sealed class` in the `Infrastructure.Shared` project in the folder: `ApplicationServices/External`.
+Start by creating a new `sealed class` in the `Infrastructure.External` project in the folder: `ApplicationServices`.

 If the 3rd party service you are integrating with is a cloud service, then you are likely building a class of adapter called a `HttpServiceClient`.
 So use that suffix for the name of your class.